jcrocholl/kossel/BOM.md

 Note that my exoskeleton dimensions are from OpenBeamUSA's Kossel 3D printer extrusion kit; also note that if you're ordering anything custom you may as well have them cut to fit.

+When using OpenBeam extensions, keep stability in mind; a 15mm extrusion isn't going to have vast amounts of strength to resist twisting along its vertical axis; the longer your vertical axis, the weaker that extrusion will be.
+This is not a design, sans modifications, that you'll be making a meter high - 6-700mm is a good height to work at.
+For taller printers, consider using a design variation based on a larger extrusion.

 ### Bill of Materials: Brains
- - 1 x Azteeg X3, RUMBA, or any other printer controller of your choice or design
+ - 1 x Azteeg X3, RUMBA, or any other MARLIN-supported controller
  - 1 x power supply, depending on your controller

 I'm focusing specifically on all-in-one controllers like this - but you're welcome to do your build on any controller you choose.
 I'm not going to go into much detail here - I'm no hardware engineer by training - and you'll find that your mileage may well vary based on firmware.